Delhi travel guide

 Note that some clubs in Delhi institute a couples-only entrance policy, and that some places might be a little unsafe for foreign tourists.
-Trust your intuition: if a place feels seedy, don't hang around.
+Visitors should trust their intuition.
 It is a good idea to ask for recommendations from hotel staff or do some research into fun night spots before travelling.
-Another great way to discover what's going on in Delhi and where the trendiest joints are is to get your hands on a copy of the twice-monthly magazine Time Out New Delhi, which is widely available.
+Another great way to discover what's going on in Delhi and where the trendiest joints are is to get your hands on a copy of Time Out New Delhi, which is widely available.

 Delhi is a fantastic shopping destination, with shopping centres, malls and markets offering a variety of well-priced holiday buys.
 Sought-after Delhi souvenirs include local hand-woven oriental carpets and rugs, beautiful silk fabrics, and jewellery with precious gems and stones.